ConstantineEhrlich/BudgetRestApi/README.md

 ## Usage Examples
-This section shows direct programmatic manipulation with the database through
+This section shows direct programmatic manipulation with the database through the Entity Framework

 ### Initialization
 ```csharp